NachoCP/EmotiTuneOT/article/article.md

 Let's break down the whole process of creating [EmotiTuneOT](https://github.com/NachoCP/EmotiTuneOT) (maybe not the best name 😅) a web application to recommend songs based on user input emotions.
-Our objective is straightforward: to understand the user's mood and provide a song recommendation that resonate with that emotion.
+Our objective is straightforward: to understand the user's mood and provide a song recommendation that resonates with that emotion.

 Let's get this show on the road!